hack-gpon/hack-gpon.github.io/_ont/ont-tplink-xz000-g3.md

 # Known Bugs

-The ONT randomly crashes when PPPoE connection is established
+The ONT randomly crashes when PPPoE connection by a connected router is established.

-The GPON serial sometimes temporarily disappears after a crash preventing the ONT from reaching O5
+The GPON serial sometimes temporarily disappears after a crash, preventing the ONT from reaching the O5 operational status.